 The Intersections of Blackness: An Anti-Racism Project

-Event Details: This program series, comprising virtual, interactive workshops, is a collaboration between Rho Chapter of Delta Sigma Theta Sorority, Inc. and Eta Chapter of Alpha Phi Alpha Fraternity, Inc. The project's purpose is to engage Columbia students in conversation and action around Black issues and the long-term effects of anti-Black racism both in our own communities and across the diaspora.
-In centering the Black experience through interactive virtual workshops, roundtables and crash courses, Columbia students will gain a profound understanding of the structural and interpersonal racism facing Black students on a daily basis and will come to deeply understand the pervasive nature of anti-Blackness.
-Importantly, this project aims to equip all students with a comprehensive understanding of the multifaceted nature of Blackness, and the many intersections where Blackness is marginalized and oppressed, to better understand how to facilitate anti-racism on campus and in their respective fields.
+Event Details: This program series, comprised of virtual, interactive workshops, was a collaboration between Rho Chapter of Delta Sigma Theta Sorority, Inc. and Eta Chapter of Alpha Phi Alpha Fraternity, Inc. The project's purpose was to engage Columbia students in conversation and action around Black issues and the long-term effects of anti-Black racism both in our own communities and across the diaspora.
+In centering the Black experience through interactive virtual workshops, roundtables and crash courses, Columbia students gained a profound understanding of the structural and interpersonal racism facing Black students on a daily basis and came to deeply understand the pervasive nature of anti-Blackness.
+Importantly, this project aimed to equip all students with a comprehensive understanding of the multifaceted nature of Blackness, and the many intersections where Blackness is marginalized and oppressed, to better understand how to facilitate anti-racism on campus and in their respective fields.

-The series will take place from February-April 2021.
-They will be free to anyone who wishes to join, and will not be limited to Columbia Students.
-Please check back for event details.
+The series took place from February-April 2021.
+They were free to anyone who wishes to join, and were not limited to Columbia Students.

 Travis Nelson is pursuing a dual degree at SIPA in Political Science and Master of Public Administration.
 He currently serves as the Vice President of Eta “The Jewel” Chapter as well as the 60th Eastern Region Assistant Vice President of Alpha Phi Alpha Fraternity, Inc. Born and raised in Hempstead, NY, he is the proud product of a single-parent household and the Hempstead Union Free School District.
 Travis is an avid community advocate, focused on fostering civic engagement, civil and political rights, social justice through policy and government at every level in New York.